atanassov/highcontrast/explainer.md

 Windows currently supports built-in [high contrast color themes](https://docs.microsoft.com/en-us/windows/uwp/design/accessibility/high-contrast-themes) such as the more popular "black-on-white" and "white-on-black" themes, as well as the ability for users to customize their own themes.
 These color schemes are propagated into website styles to provide increased readability, allowing a seamless experience across the Windows OS and various applications when high contrast is enabled.

 Edge is currently the only browser to support the high contrast feature using Windows high contrast themes.
 When high contrast is enabled, Chrome will display a popup prompt to install the [High Contrast extension](https://chrome.google.com/webstore/detail/high-contrast/djcfdncoelnlbldjfhinnjlhdjlikmph).
-This extension uses CSS/SVG filter effects overlaid on the entire webpage and uses its own predefined themes.
+This extension uses CSS/SVG filter effects overlaid on the entire webpage using its own predefined themes.
 This does not enable a seamless experience for users when in high contrast.

 ## User Flow